stefan-m-lenz/BoltzmannMachines.jl/README.md

 `initrbm` |

-#### Training of DBMs and Multimodal DBMs
+#### Training of DBMs

 Function name    | Short description
 ---------------- | -----------------
 `addlayer!`      | Adds an additional layer of nodes to a DBM and pre-trains the new weights.
 `fitdbm`         | Fits a DBM model to a dataset.
 This includes pre-training, followed by the general Boltzmann Machine learning procedure for fine-tuning.
-`gibbssample!`   | Performs Gibbs sampling in a DBM or Multimodal DBM.
+`gibbssample!`   | Performs Gibbs sampling in a DBM.
-`meanfield`      | Computes the mean-field inference of the hidden nodes' activations in a DBM or Multimodal DBM.
+`meanfield`      | Computes the mean-field inference of the hidden nodes' activations in a DBM.
 `stackrbms`      | Greedy layerwise pre-training of a DBM model or a Deep Belief Network.
-`traindbm!`      | Trains a DBM or Multimodal DBM using the learning procedure for a general Boltzmann Machine.
+`traindbm!`      | Trains a DBM using the learning procedure for a general Boltzmann Machine.

 ### Functions for evaluating a trained model